- Enterprise and Entrepreneurship Programme

 The University recently become a centre of excellence for enterprise and entrepreneurship education through the Institute of Enterprise and Entrepreneurs (IOEE), one of only six in the UK.

-The School runs three social enterprises, Muddy Wellies (Craft Ale), Cotswold Hills (Wine) and Cotswold Hills Honey.
+The RAU runs three social enterprises, Muddy Wellies (Craft Ale), Cotswold Hills (Wine) and Cotswold Hills Honey.
 Students from across the University can work in these businesses either as extra-curricular activities or as part of two modules.
 This practice-oriented pedagogical approach combines the development of a functioning venture with academic study.

 These student run university businesses provide students with a unique set of experiences that develop new skills and knowledge.
 In addition, proceeds from the sale of these products goes into the University’s proof of concept fund to support new student start-ups.

 In 2007 the RAU Entrepreneurs Society launched Muddy Wellies as a project to develop their key employability skills and generate income for their society.
 They developed a brand which encapsulated their country values and traditions but embraced the world of modern commerce.

 Today, Muddy Wellies is managed by the RAU Enterprise Programme in conjunction with The Craft Drink Co. and is supported by leading craft brewers The Friday Beer Company who ensure that every drink is of the highest quality.

 Muddy Wellies has developed a stand-out, fun brand with an exceptional range of craft ales and cider that provides us with the opportunity to support young entrepreneurs starting their own businesses.